betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 **Receiver based failsafe** is where the receiver is configured to send specific values on specific channels to the flight controller when the radio link is lost.
 Normally the values are configured so that the aircraft either cuts motors and falls, or descends in a controlled manner.
 See your receiver's documentation for this method.
 Since the data received appears 'normal', the flight controller will be unaware that the link is down.
 The failsafe settings in the firmware will not be triggered, and you will not see anything in the OSD.

-**Flight controller based failsafe** is where the receiver is configured to send 'no data', or for a PPM Rx to send invalid values (ie a value below `rx_min_usec`), when the link is lost.
+**Flight Controller based failsafe** is where the receiver is configured to send 'no data', or for a PPM Rx to send invalid values (ie a value below `rx_min_usec`), when the link is lost.
 Some receivers may send a 'link lost' packet in the data stream to the FC at the same time.
 The flight controller always monitors for the absence of incoming data, 'link lost' packets or bad PPM values.
 When the flight controller determines that the link is lost, it will respond according to the failsafe settings as set in Configurator.
 If warnings in the OSD are enabled, a link loss warning will appear.

 :::danger
 **We do NOT recommend using receiver based failsafe!**